 Mark identification of adult SBW is relatively certain at the Bounty Platform (Hanchet et al. 2002b).
-Relatively dense adult SBW marks were observed in all snapshots.
-Marks were away from the seabed in 400-500 m water depth in snapshots 1-3 (Figures 4-6), but close to the seabed in 200-300 m water depth in snapshots 4-5 (Figure 7).
-'Thundercloud' marks, associated with actively spawning SBW (Hanchet et al. 2002b) were observed in snapshot 2 on 25 August (Figure 6).
+Relatively dense adult SBW marks were observed in water depths from 300-400 m in all four snapshots (Figures 4-7).
+'Thundercloud' marks, associated with actively spawning SBW (Hanchet et al. 2002b) were observed in snapshots 2-4 on 22-25 August (Figures 5-7).